chusamasadiq/chusamasadiq/README.md

 <h1>Hi!
 I'm Usama Sadiq</h1>
-<h4 align="center">Enthusiastic professional software engineer skilled in leadership with a strong foundation in OOP, Web, Cross-platform coding, and Design principles.
+<h4>Enthusiastic professional software engineer skilled in leadership with a strong foundation in OOP, Web, Cross-platform coding, and Design principles.
 I work on projects passionately, but I’ll be happy to discuss new opportunities.
 Let’s get in touch!</h4>

 - 🌱 I’m currently learning Flutter (Mobile Application) Development
 - 👯 I’m looking to collaborate with other content creators